-- The income statement is a summary of the company's profit or loss over a period.
-It reports the revenues, expenses, and net profit or net loss over a quarter or a full year. - It's also referred to as a profit and loss statement or "P&L." The income statement drives the company's reported quarterly earnings per share (EPS). - It is usually accompanied by a statement of comprehensive income, which reconciles the income statement to account for investments made by owners of the company. - The income statement is very useful when comparing revenues, expenses, and profits for the period and for one or more prior periods. - For example, this quarter's results can be compared to two prior quarters or the same quarter from last year (this is called "year over year" or "YoY"). - The income statement demonstrated in figure 15.1 is basically broken down into top-line revenues and two types of expenses, including cost of revenues and operating expenses. - The difference between revenues and these expenses the company's income from operations is calculated before other expenses such as interest and taxes. - Net income or the company's bottom line is derived after these expenses are subtracted.
+The Income Statement is a summary of the company's profit or loss over a period.
+It reports the revenues, expenses and net profit or net loss over a quarter or a full year.
+It's also referred to as Profit and Loss Statement or "P&L".
+The Income statement drives the company's reported quarterly earnings per share (EPS).
+It is usually accompanied by a Statement of Comprehensive Income, which reconciles the income statement to account for investments made by owners of the company.

+The Income Statement is very useful when comparing revenues, expenses and profits for the period and for one or more prior periods.
+For example, this quarter's results can be compared to two prior quarters or same quarter from last year (this is called "year-over-year" or "YoY").

+The Income Statement demonstrated in figure 15.1 below is basically broken down into top-line revenues and two types of expenses including cost-of-revenues and operating expenses.
+The difference between revenues and these expenses calculates the company's income from operations before other expenses such as interest and taxes.
+Net income or the company's bottom line is derived after these expenses are subtracted.